Texas Military Custody and Visitation Lawyer

 One of the most prevalent issues in a military divorce involving children entails child custody and visitation.
 In a military divorce involving children, issues can be very complex, including calculating child support and determining child custody and visitation.
 Therefore, it is important to obtain accurate information and advice based on experience in order to put yourself in a position to make informed decisions.

 Located in Tyler, Texas, military divorce lawyer Milissa Barrick provides experienced representation to military personnel and civilians involved in a military divorce throughout Texas, including divorces with personnel stationed at Sheppard Air Force Base, Fort Worth Naval Air Station and Air Force Plant 4 (formally Carswell AFB).

-Clients appreciate Ms. Barrick because she takes the time to listen and understand your situation, your concerns and your goals, and tailors her representation to best achieve those goals and to take on the burden and worry that accompanies most divorces.
+Clients appreciate Ms. Barrick because she takes the time to listen and understand your situation, your concerns and your goals, and to take on the burden and worry that accompanies most divorces.
 One of her main objectives is to resolve your issues, including child custody and visitation matters, in an efficient and cost-effective manner so you can move ahead with your life.

 Because military child custody and child support issues will likely involve future interaction with your spouse, Ms. Barrick believes it is best for all concerned, including the children, if issues can be resolved in a civil manner.
 However, if your spouse is being unreasonable, she will aggressively fight to protect your interests.